GSA-TTS/FAC/docs/development.md

 In GitHub Actions (the CI/CD pipeline), it will be set to `True` to complete unit testing and frontend testing properly.

 #### SECRET_KEY
-Generate your own random secret key for local development.
+Create your own secret key for local development.
 Django uses this to provide cryptographic signing.

-#### CLAMAV_PORT
-A port other than `9000` for the clamav-rest image.

 #### SAM_API_KEY
 We use the `SAM_API_KEY` environment variable to interact with the SAM.gov API.